 The existence of the Cookery School at Little Portland Street is a happy accident.
-Its founder and principal, Rosalind Rathouse never intended to set up a school – it was born of necessity, when a young would-be chef turned to her for help.
+Rosalind never intended to set up a school – it was born of necessity, when a young would-be chef turned to her for help.
 In effect, its first student came before its first tutor.

 “The Little Portland Street Cookery School’s approach to food is simple, modern and imaginative.
 We love sharing our ideas for delicious home-cooking and are constantly finding fresh sources of inspiration to bring to our classes, through our menus and our suppliers.”

-Catch Rosalind in our Doing Good with Food Panel where she will give her take on food sustainability, recycling, education and what we can all do to reduce food waste – book your place here!
+Catch Rosalind in our Sustainable Gastronomy Day Panel & Supper where she will give her take on food sustainability and demonstrate how you can transform traditional food waste into brand-new dishes – book your place here!